cboltt/nwplus-aws-workshop/README.md

 ### How to Participate

 This repo is meant to be used in conjunction with the AWS Workshop at UBC's Local Hack Day: Learn Day.
-Slides for the workshop will be released at a later date.
+[Find the slides for the workshop here](/slides/nwPlus-AWS-workshop.pdf).

 The workshop is broken into 3 different checkpoints.